 Kabile is an ancient Thracian settlement that is open to the public.
 This is a natural preserve, so respect common rules when visiting the area.
 The city hopes to begin an extensive restoration project on Kabile soon.

 In addition, be sure you visit the ruins of a medieval castle when you are in Yambol.
-Local tourist offices will be able to give you additional details into opening hours.
+Local tourist offices will be able to give you additional details into the opening hours.

 Merkuri Hotel is a small, family-owned hotel.
 Five double rooms, three twin rooms, and two suites make up the available accommodation.
 The room rate includes breakfast, but lunch and dinner will need to be found elsewhere in the city, as the hotel does not have a restaurant.

 Sitting on a small hill on the lines of Yambol city, Hotel Borovetz is a medium-sized establishment with a hotel restaurant and bar on the premises.
-An elaborate garden provides a soothing area for weary travellers.
+An elaborate garden provides a soothing area for weary travelers.

 Yambol’s excellent soil conditions and temperate climate allow many crops to thrive.
 For this reason, the tobacco industry has a large plant in the area called Yambol Bulgartabasc JSC.
 This is only one of many large industries, however.

 With 150 seats, the Borovetz Park Restaurant offers traditional Bulgarian fare and grilled fish or chicken entrees.
 Meals are well priced and satisfying.
-Borovetz Park Restaurant is a favourite establishment for local wedding receptions due to the tasty cuisine and attractive decor.
+Borovetz Park Restaurant is a favorite establishment for local wedding receptions due to the tasty cuisine and attractive decor.

 Many small catering companies house small buildings in which you can sit and dine on their specialties.
 Many of the restaurants in the area offer decent meals, but they are usually attached to one of the area hotels.
 Hotel restaurants tend to be higher priced.
-If you can stick to eating at cafes and the catering companies, you'll find it easier on your budget.
+If you can stick to eating at cafes and catering companies, you’ll find it easier on your budget.